vitaliiko/useful-scripts/commands/helm.md

 helm history release-name
 ```

-To rollback to one of the previous revisions
+To do rollback to one of the previous revisions
 ```bash
 helm rollback release-name revision-number e.g.